The best boilers for 2021

 Compare gas and electricity tariffs

-What is a condensing boiler?
+What’s a condensing boiler?

-The different types of boiler
+What are the different types of boiler?

 Conventional heat-only boilers